Blackboard: New Semester Checklist

 Access Blackboard at lms.gvsu.edu to locate your courses.
 A shortcut to Blackboard is also on the GVSU homepage at gvsu.edu.
 You will be prompted to enter your GVSU network username/password to log into Blackboard.
 Grand Valley State University also has Okta (a platform for accessing technology, updating passwords, and enabling multi-factor authentication which is necessary for accessing many of our GVSU enterprise applications).
 See this article for getting started information and activating your Okta account.

 Note: If the courses you have been assigned to teach are not showing up in your list of courses, please contact your departmental office coordinator to make sure that you are listed as the instructor of record in Banner.

-All Blackboard courses are unavailable to your students while you build and organize content.
-Once you are ready to make your course visible, go to your course → select Control Panel → to select Customization → select Properties.
-Under “Set Availability”, choose “Yes”, and click Submit.
+All Blackboard courses are private and unavailable to your students while you build and organize content.
+Once you are ready to make your course visible, go to your course → Click Courses from the Ultra Base Navigation bar→ Click three dots to open the course's card menu → Click Open Course to make the course available to students.
 Repeat these steps for each course that needs to be made visible to your students.

 Note: The student roster for your class is updated every 3 hours from Banner to reflect accurate enrollments.